Dairy farming requires high investment in the initial stages, but profits at the end, make it worth your while!!

 Dairy Farming Business Plan

-Elevated land prevents stagnation of rainwater and wastes in the area.
+Elevated land is better to avoid stagnation of rainwater and wastes in the area.
 Ensure that the foundation soils are not heavily desiccated or dehydrated, since they become prone to fissures and cracks during the rainy season.

-Different Kinds of Housing
+2. Different Kinds of Housing

 Two types of barns are popular amongst dairy farmers.

-- The animals have the freedom to move around, and therefore grant you profits, even with minimal grazing.
+You don’t have to spend too much on construction of buildings.
+The animals should have the freedom to move around, to yield you profit, even with minimal grazing.

-- You will need to tie up a cow only during milking, or if it requires treatment.
+They should be able to exercise well and stay healthy.
+Tie up a cow only during milking, or if it requires any treatment.

 - Keep the fourth side open for the manger, water trough, etc.

-How will you look after the calves?
+3. How will you Look After the Calves?

 - This will serve as the calving pen too, when climatic conditions are not favourable.